thehxdev/dsa/data-structures/vector/README.md

 #### `vec_pop`

-Remove an element at the end of the vector and return it's void pointer.
+Remove an element at the end of the vector and return a pointer to it.
+Don't forget to call `free()` on returned pointer.

 - Args:
     - `vector_t *vec`:pointer to a vector